duncanbeevers/rails_view_annotator/Readme.md

 ## Usage

-Simply add the gem to you Gemfile's development block.
+Simply add the gem to your Gemfile's development block.

 ````ruby
 group :development